fabianying/covid19-supermarket-abm/README.md

 # Agent-based model for COVID-19 transmission in supermarkets.
- This code accompanies the paper "COVID-19 transmission in supermarkets using agent-based modelling".
+This code accompanies the paper ["Modelling COVID-19 transmission in supermarkets using an agent-based model"](https://arxiv.org/abs/2010.07868).

 # Install
 ```bash